-Globalphilanthropy.ca™ is a project of the law firm Blumberg Segal LLP (Blumbergs) based in Toronto, Ontario, Canada.
+Globalphilanthropy.ca™ is maintained by the law firm Blumberg Segal LLP (Blumbergs) based in Toronto, Ontario, Canada.
 Blumbergs provides legal services and advice to non-profits and charities that are operating in Canada including on the following:

 Globalphilanthropy.ca has general information of use to Canadian charities and non-profits but also tries to provide detailed information on the obligations of Canadian charities operating outside of Canada, for example in the areas of international development, humanitarian assistance, and education.
 This flows from the philosophy of our firm that Canada is a country that has done very well, Canadians are a generous people, that Canadian dollars can accomplish a lot outside of Canada and that we should assist others outside of Canada to better themselves.
 As well, GlobalPhilanthropy.ca also provides useful information to foreign (non-Canadian) charities interested in fundraising in Canada, especially those involved with international development and humanitarian assistance activities outside of Canada.

 The information on this website is provided free and subject to our Disclaimer, Copyright and Privacy Notice.
-The information on this website will be useful to many that cannot reasonably afford to retain legal advisors.
+The information on this website will be useful to many that cannot reasonably afford to retain legal advisors, legal advisors and our clients.
 Thank you to many of our charity clients who have encouraged our work and have indirectly subsidized our ability to provide this information.

 Do you require legal advice with respect to Canadian or Ontario non-profits or charities?